JacquesBonet/ant-design-layout/README.md

 ## ✨ Features

-- 🌈 Enterprise-class UI designed for web applications.
+- 🌈 Its the layout components of ant-design library
-- 📦 A set of high-quality React components out of the box.
+- 📦 A set of high-quality React layout components out of the box.
 - 🛡 Written in TypeScript with predictable static types.
 - ⚙️ Whole package of design resources and development tools.
-- 🌍 Internationalization support for dozens of languages.
+- 🌍 Small size.
-- 🎨 Powerful theme customization in every detail.
+- 🎨 Could be use with others UI components.
+No side effect.

 ## 🖥 Environment Support